G

 Where to Find Great Kiskadees

-Great Kiskadee Scientific Name
+Classification and Scientific Name

 The Great Kiskadee’s scientific name is Pitangus sulphuratus.
-The word pitangus comes from the language of the indigenous Tupi of Brazil and refers to flycatcher.
+The word pitangus comes from the language of the indigenous Tupi of Brazil and refers to a flycatcher.
 Sulphuratus refers to the bright yellow sulfur-like color of the bird’s underside and concealed crown feathers.

-P. sulphuratus is the only species in the genus, which was assigned by the British naturalist, William Swainson, in 1827.
+P. sulphuratus is the only species in the genus, which was assigned by the British naturalist William Swainson in 1827.
 Currently, a total of ten subspecies of P. sulphuratus exist.
 French zoologist M. J. Brisson originally described the species in 1760.

-Great Kiskadee Appearance
+Appearance

 Two Great Kiskadee

-These birds are aggressive defenders of their territory, taking on other birds including raptors in midair fights.
+These birds are aggressive defenders of their territory, taking on other birds, including raptors, in midair fights.

-Great Kiskadee Behavior
+Behavior

 The Great Kiskadee is not a migratory bird.
 It is a permanent resident throughout its range and is known to fight aggressively to maintain its territory.
 Both males and females defend their nests, and although the male does not incubate the eggs or brood the nestlings, he is known to stay close by and actively defend against predators when the female is on the nest.